 - Tier-1 ISP:

-These ISPs are at the top of the hierarchy and they have a global reach they do not pay for any internet traffic through there network instead lower-tier ISPs have to pay a cost for passing there traffic from one geolocation to another which is not under the reach of that ISPs.
-Generally, ISPs at the same level connect to each other and make allow free traffic passes for each other these ISPs are called peers.
+These ISPs are at the top of the hierarchy and they have a global reach they do not pay for any internet traffic through their network instead lower-tier ISPs have to pay a cost for passing their traffic from one geolocation to another which is not under the reach of that ISPs.
+Generally, ISPs at the same level connect to each other and allow free traffic passes to each other.
+Such ISPs are called peers.
 Due to this cost is saved.
-They build infrastructure, such as the Atlantic Internet sea cables, to provide traffic to all other Internet providers, not end users.
+They build infrastructure, such as the Atlantic Internet sea cables, to provide traffic to all other Internet service providers, not to end users.

 Some examples of tier 1 Internet providers: